iangneal/iangneal.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a PhD candidate studying Computer Science at the University of Michigan.
+I am a PhD candidate studying Computer Science and Engineering at the University of Michigan.
 I am advised by Professor [**Baris Kasikci**][baris-homepage].

-In my research, I want to help developers write correct and efficient applications.
-To this end, I aim to design tools that allow developers to automatically reason about how their programs behave so that they can automatically find and repair bugs without having to understand how their code may be running on new, complex hardware (e.g., how updates are ordered in concurrent and/or persistent memory systems).
-My current focus is on automated detection of semantic bugs.
+I develop new methods for automatically reasoning about the reliability and performance of real-world systems.
+My work focuses on building tools that leverage information about bugs and program behavior that has been gathered using principled, data-driven techniques to help developers recognize, reproduce, and resolve incidents and system bugs.
+I am also broadly interested in hardware-software co-design and the design of secure systems.

 [baris-homepage]: https://web.eecs.umich.edu/~barisk/